 Yesterday, Military Commissions Chief Prosecutor Mark Martins issued the following statement on the pretrial hearings to be conducted in the al-Iraqi case over the course of this week.
 His statement is also available here.

 On Tuesday, the case of U.S. v.
 Abd al Hadi al-Iraqi was called back to session but, this time, not with the usual players.
 Colonel Peter S. Rubin of the USMC replaced Captain Waits as the military judge presiding over the commission.
+Because of this shake-up, which was not explained during the course of the hearing, Colonel Rubin opened the floor for voir dire.
+The trial counsel had no immediate questions for the judge, but the defense counsel, led by Brent Rushforth, spent the first morning session questioning the judge.

 Yesterday, Military Commissions Chief Prosecutor Mark Martins provided the following statement on pretrial hearings this week in the Abd al-Hadi al-Iraqi case.
+The statement is also available here.

 Military Commissions Deputy Chief Prosecutor Robert C. Moscati issued the following statement yesterday prior to this week's military commission pre-trial hearings in the case of Abd al Hadi al Iraqi.
+Keep an eye on Lawfare for additional coverage of the hearings.

 Military Commissions Chief Prosecutor Mark Martins issued the following statement yesterday prior to this week's military commission pre-trial hearings in the case of Abd al Hadi al Iraqi.
+Keep an eye on Lawfare for additional coverage of the hearings.

 Military judge J. Kirk Waits begins Monday's session in the military commission case against Hadi with some housekeeping matters: the detailing of a new member of the defense team, Lt.
 Col. Thomas Jasper, and the release of an outgoing member, Lt.
 Col. Chris Callen.